Selenium: Manganese electrolysis

 During the electrowinning of manganese, the addition of selenium dioxide decreases the power necessary to operate the electrolysis cells.
 China is the largest consumer of selenium dioxide for this purpose.
 For every tonne of manganese, an average 2 kg selenium oxide is used.

 Glass production

-The largest commercial use of Se, accounting for about 50% of consumption, is for the production of glass.
-Se compounds confer a red color to glass.
+The largest commercial use of selenium, accounting for about 50% of consumption, is for the production of glass.
+Selenium compounds confer a red color to glass.
 This color cancels out the green or yellow tints that arise from iron impurities typical for most glass.
 For this purpose, various selenite and selenate salts are added.
 For other applications, a red color may be desired, produced by mixtures of CdSe and CdS.

 Alloys

 Selenium is used with bismuth in brasses to replace more toxic lead.
 The regulation of lead in drinking water applications such as in the US with the Safe Drinking Water Act of 1974, made a reduction of lead in brass necessary.
 The new brass is marketed under the name EnviroBrass.
 Like lead and sulfur, selenium improves the machinability of steel at concentrations around 0.15%.
 Selenium produces the same machinability improvement in copper alloys.